Self-Supervised Learning for Glass Composition Screening: Method

 This learning paradigm exhibits several advantages.
 Firstly, for each anchor, the inclusion of both a positive and a negative sample in the computation assists in mitigating class imbalance issues and prevents the model from overfitting to the majority class.
-Additionally, this learning paradigm relieves the model from reconstructing Tg labels~\cite{oord2018representation}.
-Secondly, directly optimizing this loss leads to the optimization of the classification metric AUC~\cite{Liu:2024:TKDE}.
+Additionally, this learning paradigm relieves the model from reconstructing T$_g$ labels~\cite{oord2018representation}.
+Thirdly, directly optimizing this loss leads to the optimization of the classification metric AUC~\cite{Liu:2024:TKDE}.